kanghui0204/IsaacLab-Arena-vln/html/_sources/pages/example_workflows/locomanipulation/step_4_evaluation.rst.txt

 -------------------------------------------

-This workflow demonstrates running the trained GR00T N1.5 policy in closed-loop and evaluating it across multiple parallel environments.
+This workflow demonstrates running the trained GR00T N1.5 policy in closed-loop and evaluating it in Arena G1 Loco Manipulation Task environment.

 Note that this tutorial assumes that you've completed the :doc:`preceding step (Policy Training) <step_3_policy_training>` or downloaded the